Chamonix Ski

 Discover the latest Chamonix snow conditions

-Scroll down to see live forecasts, lift status, links to webcams and above for real-time photos from the Chamonix Valley.
-We update this snow report every Thursday, so check back next week to see how the pistes are shaping up and what to expect from the forecast.
+Scroll down to see live forecasts, lift status, links to webcams and for real time photos from Chamonix.
+We will be updating this snow report page every Thursday so check back in with us next week to see how the pistes are doing and what you can expect from the snow forecast for the next seven days.

 This ski hire shop is situated in the centre of Chamonix right on the corner of the Place du Mont Blanc where all the ski shuttle buses run to.